Revolutionary Internationalist Movement

-The Revolutionary Internationalist Movement (RIM) was an international communist organization founded in France in March 1984 by 17 various Maoist organisations around the world.
+The Revolutionary Internationalist Movement (RIM) was an international communist organization founded in France in March 1984 by 17 various Maoist organizations around the world.
 It sought to "struggle for the formation of a Communist International of a new type, based on Marxism–Leninism–Maoism".
-The RIM appears to be defunct as are many of the founding organisations and many changed their names over the years, or have dropped active armed struggle.
+The RIM appears to be defunct as are many of the founding organizations.
+The Revolutionary Communist Party, USA was the most powerful force within the RIM.